 Advanced data analytics approaches are now offering digital solutions to transform how foreign ministries carry out diplomacy.
-Manually analysing large volumes of text from internal communications to extract meaningful information is an extremely arduous task, and so governments today are exploring the use of Artificial Intelligence for a more efficient and systematic approach to information processing.
+Manually analysing large volumes of text from documents to extract meaningful information is an extremely arduous task, and so governments today are exploring the use of Artificial Intelligence for a more efficient and systematic approach to information processing.
 Adapting to this data-driven diplomacy, the Indonesian Ministry of Foreign Affairs (MoFA) teamed up with Pulse Lab Jakarta (PLJ) and the Ministry of National Development planning (Bappenas) to develop a machine learning visualisation tool using declassified documents to analyse digital information received from its global outposts and extract insights to inform diplomatic engagement.

-To facilitate dialogue with foreign governments and other stakeholders, analysts within MoFA are typically required to produce summaries of internal communications per country for diplomatic staff, government officials and the Minister for Foreign Affairs.
+To facilitate dialogue with foreign governments and other stakeholders, analysts within MoFA are typically required to produce summaries of documents per country for diplomatic staff, government officials and the Minister for Foreign Affairs.
 These summaries are traditionally generated by analysts reading, annotating and summarising large volumes of documents, which is time-intensive and risks a loss of information covered and incorporated into analysis reports.

 Following the 2018 International Seminar on Digital Diplomacy co-organised by PLJ, MoFA and DiploFoundation, we worked with the Ministry via its Information and Media Department (known as Infomed) and Centre for Information Technology and Communication (known as Pustik KP) to explore possibilities in developing a tool with Natural Language Processing (NLP) capability.
 This would help shorten the time required for analysing the Ministry’s communications from around the world.
 The Lab initiated a collaborative process of ideation and design, leading to concepts and mockups presented at an early stage of the project to clarify needs, as well as ensure that the proposed solution is usable and will streamline the existing workflow of the staff within the Ministry.